csh970605/csh970605.github.io/_posts/2024-01-12-Mobile_ALOHA.md

 4. Untethered : Onboard power and compute.<br>

-They choose AgileX Tracer AGV("Tracer") as the mobile base at "Mobile" and "Stable" as you can see above.<br>
-For "Whole-body teleoperation", they selected a teleoperation system that allows simultaneous control of both the base and two arms.<br>
-Finally, they soved the "Untetherd" problem by attaching the battery and laptop on the robot like:<br>
+They chose the AgileX Tracer AGV ("Tracer") as the mobile base for "Mobile" and "Stable," as you can see above.
+For "Whole-body teleoperation", they selected a teleoperation system that allows simultaneous control of both the base and two arms.
+Finally, they solved the "Untethered" problem by attaching the battery and laptop to the robot, as shown below:<br>

 <center>